pgourlain/Tools2Have/README.md

 # Introduction
- This repository enumerate a useful tools that we can use
+ This repository give a list of useful tools that you can use (for developers and others IT people)

 # Videos